 Validity refers to evidence gathered to support test score interpretations.
 Well, you have lots of relevant evidence here.
 Document it.
 If your test gets challenged, you’ll have all this in place.
 On the other hand, if you just picked 70% as your cutscore because it was a nice round number, you could be in trouble.

 In some situations, there are more issues to worry about.
 Multiple forms?
 You’ll need to equate in some way.
 Using item response theory?
-You’ll have to convert the Angoff-recommended cutscore onto the theta metric using the Test Response Function (TRF).
+You’ll have to convert the cutscore from the modified-Angoff method onto the theta metric using the Test Response Function (TRF).
 New credential and no data available?
 That’s a real chicken-and-egg problem there.

 Where Do I Go From Here?